Editorial Policies

 Focus

-Afshaha: Jurnal Bahasa dan Sastra Arab emphasizes the study of Arabic language and literature in all countries in general and especially in Islamic countries by emphasizing the theories of Arabic language and literature and their practice in scientific works through the publication of articles and book reviews.
+Afshaha: Jurnal Bahasa dan Sastra Arab emphasizes the study of Arabic language and literature in all countries, especially in Islamic countries, by emphasizing the theories of Arabic language and literature and their practice in scientific works by publishing articles and book reviews.

 Scope